 Well, it might happen that you have several test cases that need to do several common steps at the beginning.
 To make a common generalization of such situations, PHPUnit comes up with built-in support for ‘setUp’ and ‘tearDown’ methods, which you can write

-to do common initialization and destruction mechanisms.
-The example shown below:
+To do standard initialization and destruction mechanisms.
+The example is shown below:

 public function setUp()